Michael Knowles (political commentator)

 Michael John Knowles (born March 18, 1990) is an American conservative political commentator, author, and media host.
 He has been affiliated with The Daily Wire since 2016, where he has hosted The Michael Knowles Show, a daily political podcast, since 2017.

+Knowles was born and raised in Bedford Hills, New York.
 A graduate of Yale University, Knowles previously trained as an actor and appeared in several independent film and web productions before turning to political media.
-His early prominence came in 2017 with the publication of Reasons to Vote for Democrats: A Comprehensive Guide, a satirical book consisting of blank pages that became a bestseller.
+His early prominence came in 2017 with the publication of Reasons to Vote for Democrats, a satirical book consisting of blank pages that became a bestseller.
 He published a second book, Speechless, in 2021.

-Known as one of the most prominent Catholic political commentators in the American conservative movement, Knowles is a frequent speaker and commentator within conservative circles and has been involved in projects including Verdict with Ted Cruz, a podcast he co-hosted with U.S. Senator Ted Cruz for two years.
+Knowles is a frequent speaker and commentator within conservative circles and has been involved in projects including Verdict with Ted Cruz, a podcast he co-hosted with U.S. senator Ted Cruz from 2020 to 2022.

 Early life and education

 Michael John Knowles was born on March 18, 1990, and grew up in Bedford Hills, New York.
 He is of Irish and Italian descent.
 He attended Fox Lane High School in Bedford.
 During his time in high school, Knowles' mother died.

 In 2008, Knowles enrolled at Yale University and graduated with honors in 2012, double majoring in history and Italian literature.
 In college, he was a contributor to the Yale Daily News, an inaugural student fellow of the William F. Buckley Jr. Program, and produced the first English rendering of Niccolò Machiavelli's play Andria.